Michael Malone: National team coaching career

 In January 2020, Malone joined the Serbian national team coaching staff as a consultant for the Olympic Qualifying Tournament.

 Broadcasting career

 After being fired by the Nuggets, Malone was named as a studio analyst for ABC/ESPN.
+He later joined as the studio analyst for NBA Countdown, replacing Bob Myers.

 Personal life

-Malone and his wife have two children.
+Malone and his wife Jocelyn have two daughters; the younger of whom, Bridget, plays volleyball at North Carolina.